dnair050587/Divya-technical-writer/Exercise.md

 ### Help and Support

-If you need help or have questions, check out our [support resources](https://support.matillion.com/) or contact our [customer support team](https://support.matillion.com/).
+If you need help or have questions contact our [customer support team](https://support.matillion.com/).